apache/pekko/docs/src/main/paradox/typed/dispatchers.md

 ## Default dispatcher

 Every `ActorSystem` will have a default dispatcher that will be used in case nothing else is configured for an `Actor`.
-The default dispatcher can be configured, and is by default a `Dispatcher` with the configured `akka.actor.default-dispatcher.executor`.
+The default dispatcher can be configured, and is by default a `Dispatcher` with the configured `pekko.actor.default-dispatcher.executor`.
 If no executor is selected a "fork-join-executor" is selected, which gives excellent performance in most cases.

 ## Internal dispatcher

 To protect the internal Actors that are spawned by the various Akka modules, a separate internal dispatcher is used by default.
-The internal dispatcher can be tuned in a fine-grained way with the setting `akka.actor.internal-dispatcher`, it can also be replaced by another dispatcher by making `akka.actor.internal-dispatcher` an @ref[alias](#dispatcher-aliases).
+The internal dispatcher can be tuned in a fine-grained way with the setting `pekko.actor.internal-dispatcher`, it can also be replaced by another dispatcher by making `pekko.actor.internal-dispatcher` an @ref[alias](#dispatcher-aliases).

 <a id="dispatcher-lookup"></a>
 ## Looking up a Dispatcher